samratkar/samratkar.github.io/_posts/concepts/genai/notes-codes/attention/2025-03-14-attention-overview.md

 ## Compare the encoder-based models (like BERT) with decoder-only models (like GPT).
 **What are their respective strengths and weaknesses?**

-Excellent question — it gets to the core of how different transformer architectures are tailored for different kinds of NLP tasks.
-Let’s compare **encoder-based models (like BERT)** and **decoder-only models (like GPT)** in terms of their architecture, strengths, weaknesses, and typical use cases.

 ---

 ## 📊 Encoder-based Models (e.g., **BERT**)